aiven/devportal/docs/tools/terraform/reference/cookbook/postgres-clickhouse-integration-recipe.rst

   2. Run the following command:

     .. code-block:: bash

        terraform plan -var-file=var-values.tfvars

   The ``plan`` command creates an execution plan and shows the resources to be created (or modified).
-This command doesn't actually create any resources but gives you a heads-up on what's going to happen.
+This command doesn't actually create any resources but gives you a heads-up on what's going to happen next.

   3. If the output of ``terraform plan`` looks as expected, run the following command:

     .. code-block:: bash

        terraform apply -var-file=var-values.tfvars

   The ``terraform apply`` command creates (or modifies) your infrastructure resources.